collinharmon/DiscordBotRunner/README.md

 ## Notes

 `/DiscordBotRunner/behavior_sets/` is the relative path to the folder the DiscordBotRunner looks at for loading BehaviorSet implementations upon initialization.
 It is also the location the DiscordBotRunner will store dynamically loaded BehaviorSets and Python modules.
-External modules which a given BehaviorSet implementation may use should be imported by the BehaviorSet implementation in a relative fashion (See QouteBot BehaviorSet example under `/DiscordBotRunner/behavior_sets/`).
+External modules which a given BehaviorSet implementation may use should be imported by the BehaviorSet implementation in a relative fashion (See QuoteBot BehaviorSet example under `/DiscordBotRunner/behavior_sets/`).

 ## Admin Commands